cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 * All domains are now mapped to an org.
 * Routes are (still) scoped to spaces and apps.

+As before, a route is a URL of the form `HOSTNAME.DOMAIN`.
+If you do not provide a hostname (also known as subdomain), the URL takes the form `APP.DOMAIN`.

 cf v6 has improved separation between management of private domains and management of shared domains.
+Only administrators can manage shared domains.

-In terms of domains, cf v6 is designed to work with new and older versions of `cf_release`.
+In terms of domains, cf v6 is designed to work with both new and older versions of `cf_release`.

-cf v6 provides these commands for managing domains and routes.
+**Note**: The `map-domain` and `unmap-domain` commands no longer exist.

+Commands for managing domains:

-* `cf create-domain` --- Create a domain in an organization for later use.
+* `cf create-domain` --- Create a domain.
-* `cf share-domain` --- Share a domain with all organizations.
 * `cf delete-domain` --- Delete a domain.
+* `cf create-shared-domain` --- Share a domain with all organizations.
+Admin only.
+* `cf delete-shared-domain` --- Delete a domain that was shared with all organizations.
+Admin only.

+Commands for managing routes:

-* `cf create-route` --- Create a URL route in a space for later use.
+* `cf create-route` --- Create a route.
-* `cf map-route` --- Add a URL route to an appLICATION (mapping a route also creates it).
+* `cf map-route` --- Map a route to an application.
+If the route does not exist, this command creates it and then maps it.
-* `cf unmap-route` --- Remove a URL route from an application.
+* `cf unmap-route` --- Remove a route from an application.
 * `cf delete-route` --- Delete a route.

-To use a domain in a route:
+### <a id='domains-example'></a> Mapping a Route ###

 1. Use `cf create-domain` to create a domain in the desired organization, unless the domain already exists in (or has been shared with) the organization.
-1. Use `cf map-domain` to map the domain to the desired space.
-1. Use `cf map-route` to map the domain to the desired application.
-You can map the domain to other applications in the same space, as long as each resulting route in the space is unique.
-Use the `-n HOSTNAME`option to specify a unique hostname for each route that uses the same domain.
+1. Use `cf map-route` to map the domain to an application.
+Use the `-n HOSTNAME` option to specify a unique hostname for each route that uses the same domain.

-**Note**: The `map-domain` and `unmap-domain` commands no longer exist.

-cf v6 provides these commands for managing users and roles. <Ask Scott which are new>
+**Note**: You can map a single route to multiple applications in the same space.
+See [Blue-Green Deployment](../deploy-apps/blue-green.html) to learn about an important extension of this technique.

+## <a id='user-roles'></a> Users and Roles ##

+Commands for listing users:

 * `cf org-users` --- List users in the organization by role.
+* `cf space-users` --- List users in the space by role.

+Commands for managing roles (admin-only):

 * `cf set-org-role` --- Assign an organization role to a user.
 The available roles are "OrgManager", "BillingManager", and "OrgAuditor".
 * `cf unset-org-role` --- Remove an organization role from a user.
-* `cf space-users` --- List users in the space by role.
 * `cf set-space-role` --- Assign a space role to a user.
 The available roles are "SpaceManager", "SpaceDeveloper", and "SpaceAuditor".
 * `cf unset-space-role` --- Remove a space role from a user.